calli-eve/eve-pi/README.md

 - Track extractor status
   - When the cycle will end
   - Highlight the planet if extractor has stopped or has not been started.
+- Backup to download characters to a file (restore not implemented yet)

 ## Security